Morey's Piers: Sea Dragon

 On August 20, 2011, five people were injured as a result of the center mast on the Sea Dragon breaking.
 One person was sent to the hospital with non life-threatening injuries, while four others had minor injuries that were treated at the scene of the accident.
 The spokeswoman for Morey's Piers and Beachfront Waterparks did not answer questions from the media regarding the incident.

 For the 2012 season, the Sea Dragon has been replaced with a newer model of the same ride called Riptide.

 Zoom Phloom

 On July 2, 2010, a child was severely injured on the ride when he had a seizure, which caused him to strike his head on the car he was riding in, making him completely unconscious.
 Shortly after, the Morey's Piers management forbade guests to ride Zoom Phloom alone.

+Bomb Threat

+On June 6, 2021, at 7:40 PM, a bomb threat was delivered to Wildwood Police Department via 9-1-1 call targeting all three Morey's amusement piers.
+A mass evacuation was ordered and a major emergency response followed, among the agencies and resources to respond were the Federal Bureau of Investigation, K-9 units from Atlantic, Cape May, and Cumberland Counties, Atlantic City Police Department Explosive Ordnance Disposal Unit, and the Cape May County Department of Health Hazardous Materials/CBRNE Team.
+A meticulous search was conducted and finished at 12:30AM June 7, 2021 with no explosives or Weapons of Mass Destruction found.
+Business promptly resumed the next day with no enhanced security or preparedness measures.
+Multiple other venues across Southern New Jersey including Jenkinsons Boardwalk in Point Pleasant reported similar bomb threats during that week.